julianbrowne/bennett/README.md

 	key			mandatory	description							type					example
 	---			---------	-----------							----					-------
-	desc		no			textual description					string					"Login and start user session" url			yes			url of endpoint						string					"/session" method		no			HTTP method (defaults to get) 		get|put|post|delete 	"post" encoding	no			Style of body encoding to use   	form					"form"
+	description		no			textual description					string					"Login and start user session" url			yes			url of endpoint						string					"/session" method		no			HTTP method (defaults to get) 		get|put|post|delete 	"post" encoding	no			Style of body encoding to use   	form					"form"